-Academic Honesty: Students are expected to conduct all course work in an honest and ethical manner, consistent with Millersville's policy.
+Academic Honesty: Students are expected to conduct all course work in an honest and ethical manner, consistent with Millersville policy and to maximize learning.
 Cheating on coursework bypasses the learning process and will NOT be tolerated.
-Anyone caught cheating will be assigned a score of zero.
+Anyone caught cheating will be assigned a score of zero on the work.